sbhoop/portfolio/final_project_sbhoop.md

 The first thing I need to do is introduce a baseline for the risks associated with eating meat.
 Then I would need to make sure I am using the same hex color codes for green and red throughout my images.
 I will also find more statistics about the short term effects and compare them head to head.

+## Part3

+Through part 2, the first thing I realized was that I had to fix my approach to color.
+Haphazardly using different shades of red and green weren't giving a good look.
+To fix this I picked one shade of green and red from a color palette and used those hex codes throughout for red and green.
+This helped deliver my information faster as people were immediately able to follow the statistics related to vegans and non-vegans.
+I also removed irrelevant color from  my graphs, adhering to the less is more principle.

+To fix my problem of putting the risks of eating meat, I put in a baseline of the effects of drinking half a pint of beer everyday, something which people can easily imagine, and unfortunately, easily do as well.